AppGoLive/agl_passcode/README.md

             if (pin == Strings.forgotPwdText) {

-               // handle forgot passcode flow here , like launching the   new screen or any businesslogic
+               // handle forgot passcode flow here , like launching the   new screen or use pin_verify_screen.dart to launch in-built screen
             }

           },